bbdavidbb/CS154-DPDA/README.txt

-Changed the stack to the back of the input string because saving current state and doing stack operations in the same error lead to a lot of bugs.
+Changed the stack to the back of the input string because saving current state and doing stack operations in the same area lead to a lot of bugs.

-Added a bunch of other blocks to handle edge cases and so forth.
+Added a bunch of other blocks to handle like clean_up to handle edge cases and fit with the flowchart.

 Everything up to chk_final is finished and tested for a couple strings.
 ---------------------------------------------------------------------------------------------------